Title illustration Title illustration

 Draw line

-Hold the left mouse button at the start point and drag a line to the end point.
+Press and hold the draw tool at the start point and drag a line to the end point.

 Draw circle

-1. Hold the left mouse button at the circle center and drag a line,
+1. Press and hold the draw tool at the circle center and drag a line,

-2. orbit the center point until a circle preview appears and drag the radius.
+2. orbit the center point until a circle preview appears and change the radius by dragging further.

 Draw point

-Hold the left mouse button until the stopwatch circle around the pointer is closed.
+Press and hold the draw tool until the stopwatch circle around the pointer is closed.

 Draw a line and move its control points to deform it into a curve.